owagner/hm2mqtt/README.md

   List of host:port addresses where XML-RPC services are to be connected.
 If no port is specified, the default ports of 2000 and 2001 will be used (rfd and hm485d on a CCU, respectivly)

+- hm.idleTimeout

+  When no XML-RPC request has been received for the specified amount of seconds, another XML-RPC init request will be sent to all services.
+Defaults to 300s.

 See also